Early Connection Opportunity (ECO)

 Four credits (the equivalent of one full college course) are awarded for successful completion of the summer program.
 One or two credits may be earned in follow-up courses during the academic year.

-- Transportation costs to and from Rochester, and all other personal expenses, including health/medical insurance.
-(Health insurance is available for purchase at a reduced rate.)
+No fees, tuition, or room and board costs are charged to you.
+Students must cover transportation costs to and from Rochester, and all other personal expenses, including health/medical insurance.
+(Health insurance is available through University Health Services at a reduced rate.)

 If you wish to participate in ECO, simply complete the ECO Reply Form that is included with your offer of admission and return it along with your Admissions Reply Form to the Office of Admissions.
 Additional information regarding ECO will be forwarded to you once you notify us of your intent to enroll at the University and to participate in the program.